GavinHuttley/tib/source/cogent3/tables.rst

 Loading a table from a file
 ---------------------------

 We load a tab separated data file using the ``load_table()`` function.
-The format is inferred from the filename suffix and you will note, in this case, it's not actually a `csv` file.
+The format is inferred from the filename suffix.

 .. jupyter-execute::